 Excellence in Pediatric Hematology/Oncology Care

-As the major program of its kind in North Texas and one of the 10 largest in the United States each year, physicians in the Division primarily provide care in the Pauline Allen Gill Center for Cancer and Blood Disorders, formerly known as the Center for Cancer and Blood Disorders (CCBD), at Children’s Health℠ Children’s Medical Center Dallas to hundreds of patients with uncommon and complex disorders.
-We also offer outreach that includes educational and consultative resources for primary and referring physicians in the region.
-For 2013–14 the Children's Gill Center was named among the top Children's Oncology programs the United States by U.S. News & World Report, the highest ranking of any medical subspecialty at Children's.
+As the major program of its kind in North Texas and one of the largest in the United States each year, physicians in the Division primarily provide care in the Pauline Allen Gill Center for Cancer and Blood Disorders to hundreds of patients with uncommon and complex disorders.
+The Division also offers outreach that includes educational and consultative resources for primary and referring physicians in the region.
 Learn more about the excellence of our patient care.

 Leadership in Research